Best Timpanis Under $5,000 2026

 PROS

-• • Parabolic bowl delivers a warm, resonant, and controlled fundamental.
+• • Parabolic bowl design delivers a warm, resonant, and focused fundamental tone.

 CONS